Some elective surgeries in Minn. delayed amid hurricane-related shortage of medical fluids

 FILE - In this Sept.
 5, 2013 file photo, chemotherapy is administered to a cancer patient via intravenous drip in Durham, N.C.
 In a study sponsored by the National Cancer Institute and results published online Monday, Sept.
 28, 2015, by the New England Journal of Medicine, a gene-activity test that was used to gauge early-stage breast cancer patient's risk accurately identified a group of women whose cancers are so likely to respond to hormone-blocking drugs that adding chemo would do little if

 “It really affects me when I’m sleeping, and then there are other pains with it,” Frauenfelder said of the tumor, called a lipoma.
-“I was really looking forward to (having it removed).”
+“I was really looking forward to [having it removed].”

 Shortages included saline, which among other things is used to irrigate surgery sites, manage fluid levels and prevent dehydration in patients.
-Also in short supply is dextrose solution, which manages blood sugar levels and reduces surgical complications.
+Also in short supply was dextrose solution, which manages blood sugar levels and reduces surgical complications.

 Some health systems were unaffected.
 Duluth-based Essentia Health reported no shortages Monday.
 Robbinsdale-based North Memorial Health likewise reported no delayed procedures, but said in a statement “that could change as we assess the effectiveness of our conservation strategies.”

-“They have not given me any timeframe or anything,” he said.
+“They have not given me any time frame or anything,” he said.
 “I guess I’ll just sit and wait.
 Who knows how long it’s going to be.”

 about the writer